AlexRS90/blog-app/README.md

 ✅ Wrote commands to generate schema.rb <br>
 ✅ Added foreign keys with their indexes. <br>

+## Milestone 4:

+✅ Added some records to the database. ✍️ <br>
+✅ Wrote some methods to update the database counters. 🔢 <br>
+✅ Used seeds.rb and rails console. 🌱 <br>

 ## Built With

 - Ruby On Rails